MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 This role only allows users to view organizational-level data with the following exceptions:

 - Member users can view user management data and settings.
-- Guest users assigned this role can not view user management data and settings.
+- Guest users assigned this role cannot view user management data and settings.

 > [!div class="mx-tableFixed"]
 > | Actions | Description |